AndrewEllis93/Print-Tuning-Guide/README.md

 - Check the volumetric speed preview in your slicer.
 See if it is high for [your particular hotend](https://github.com/AndrewEllis93/Ellis-PIF-Profile#approximate-values).
 Or see [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile#determining-max-volumetric-flow-rate) to determine your maximum.
     - If you are exceeding hotend limits, try lowering your volumetric speed limit in your slicer (PS/SS) or reducing line widths / layer heights / speed (other slicers) until you are under the limit.
 ## PLA is Overheating
-- Open the front door or take off all the panels.
+- Open the front door at minimum.
+Or take off all the side panels.
 - Use [AB-BN](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Badnoob/AB-BN) or another cooling mod, or:
 - Point a fan at it.
     - Don't go too crazy, or your bed heater might not be able to keep up.